RynDroste/Information_Retrieval/solr_setup.md

 # Solr Setup Guide

-This guide will help you set up Apache Solr for indexing and searching the scraped articles.
+This guide will help you set up Apache Solr for indexing and searching the AFURI menu data.

 ## Prerequisites